BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- two-handed weapon
+- [Two-handed Weapon]

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Challenge
+- [Heroic Challenge]

 **SPECIAL RULES**

-- Burly
+- [Burly]

 - **Torturer** `ACTIVE`

 Keep track of each model he kills.
 After one kill, he may re-roll To Wound rolls of a natural 1 when making Strikes.
-After three kills, he gains Terror.
+After three kills, he gains [Terror].
 After five kills, he may re-roll all failed To Wound rolls when making Strikes.

 - **"You have something my Master wants!"** `ACTIVE`

-The Keeper of the Dungeons gains a +1 bonus To Wound when making Strikes against any model carrying a ring of power - Nenya, Narya or Vilya, the Ring of Durin, or the One Ring.
+The Keeper of the Dungeons gains a +1 bonus To Wound when making Strikes against any model carrying a ring of power - Nenya, Narya or Vilya, the Ring of Durin, or [the One Ring][The One Ring].

 </div>

 ---
 <div class="unitCard" markdown>

 ### THE LINGERING SHADOW [80 POINTS]